Iwo Jima: Battle of Iwo Jima

 After Iwo Jima was declared secured, about 3,000 Japanese soldiers were left alive in the island's warren of caves and tunnels.
 Those who could not bring themselves to commit suicide hid in the caves during the day and came out at night to prowl for provisions.
 Some did eventually surrender and were surprised that the Americans often received them with compassion – offering them water, cigarettes, or coffee.
 The last of these stragglers, two of Lieutenant Toshihiko Ohno's men (Ohno's body was never found), Kōfuku Yamakage and Rikio Matsudo, lasted three and a half years, surrendering on January 6, 1949.

-The U.S. military occupied Iwo Jima until June 26, 1968, when it was returned to Japan.

 In memory of the battle, three ships of the U.S. Navy have been named USS Iwo Jima: